MA in Archaeology

 Archaeology is a global discipline in which a comparative perspective is brought to bear on all types of material culture in the pursuit of understanding people of the distant and recent past.
 To this end BU Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.

 This document explains procedures and requirements for graduate students seeking the MA degree in Archaeology at Boston University.
-For the Graduate School’s requirements, students should consult the GRS Bulletin (http://www.bu.edu/academics/grs/policies/degree-requirements/)
+For the Graduate School’s requirements, students should consult the GRS Bulletin.

 Questions concerning admission, as well as the academic program, policies, regulations, financial aid, petitions, or grievances should be addressed to the Director of Graduate Studies, who represents the Graduate Studies Committee.

 Applicants must have a BA or BS degree, with sufficient course work in archaeology, anthropology, art history, classical studies or other related fields, and/or significant field and/or laboratory experience in archaeology.
 The graduate program requires demonstration of reading proficiency in one modern foreign language by the end of the second semester.
-Applicants intending to concentrate in Classical or Near Eastern Archaeology should have proficiency equivalent to at least four semesters of at least one ancient language at the time of application.
+Applicants intending to focus on Classical or Near Eastern archaeology should have proficiency equivalent to at least four semesters of at least one relevant ancient language at the time of application.
 Work towards the fulfillment of this requirement is among those criteria reviewed when applications are evaluated.
 Students lacking sufficient preparation in archaeology will be required to take courses, as determined by the Graduate Studies Committee, to make up the deficiency.
 On occasion these courses may be beyond the minimum specified by the Graduate School.

 During the registration period preceding the first semester of study, each incoming student will meet with the Director of Graduate Studies.
 After this initial meeting, a selection of courses for the first semester will be made and the necessary registration forms filled in.